cytronicoder/research/API.md

 ## Tag Management

-You can rename tags across all entries using the tags API endpoint.
-This is useful for standardizing tag names or fixing typos.
+You can manage tags across entries using the tags API endpoint.
+This includes renaming tags, removing tags, and bulk operations for adding/removing tags from multiple entries.

 ### Renaming Tags